danielthedm/FibonacciHelper/README.md

-# FibonacciHelper
-Requirements:
+# Requirements:
 -Ruby installed

 To use please do the following commands:

-#Navigate to root directory
+# Navigate to root directory
 1) gem build fibonaccihelper.gemspec

 2) gem install ./fibonaccihelper-0.0.0.gem